 1. Complete the VONAPP and online Southwestern College Application for Admission.

 2. Visit the Veterans Service Office to submit your Certificate of Eligibility and create a file, or email us at email@example.com for guidance on how to electronically submit your documents. please indicate the benefit chapter you are using with us.

 3. Complete the Guided Self Placement process.

 - Make an appointment with the Veterans Counselor to develop a Student Education Plan (SEP) and submit it to the Veterans Services Office, or you may email them at firstname.lastname@example.org to make an appointment.

 6. Register for classes.
 Students are responsible for paying their enrollment fees (excluding Chapter 33).

-5. Complete the online Enrollment Declaration Form at www.swccd.edu/veterans, clicking on "Term Declarations", to initiate the process to certify benefits.
+5. Complete the online Enrollment Declaration Form at www.swccd.edu/veterans by clicking on "Term Declarations" to initiate the process to certify benefits.
 This Term Declaration must be completed for each term a student wishes to receive benefits.
 In order for our office to see your declaration you must first register then declare for your classes.

-The Department of Veterans Affairs determines who qualifies for VA education benefits.
-The DVA will only pay for courses that apply directly to the student's declared educational objective and it is the student's responsibility to ensure he/she enrolls only in courses required to complete their program.
-Students are financially responsible for any courses taken that are outside the required coursework on their Student Education Plan (SEP).
+The DVA determines who qualifies for VA education benefits and will only pay for courses that apply directly to the student's declared educational objective.
+It is the student's responsibility to ensure he/she enrolls only in courses required to complete their program.
+Students are financially responsible for any courses taken outside the required coursework on their Student Education Plan (SEP).
 The DVA will not pay for courses for which the students has previously received credit or were assessed into a higher level.